 Roth 401(k) vs. Roth IRA

-According to the Plan Sponsor Council of America, two-thirds of employers now offer Roth 401(k)s as part of their retirement plans.
+According to the Plan Sponsor Council of America, Roth 401(k)s are now permitted for nearly 90% of retirement plans.
 If your employer is among them, you may be wondering how a Roth 401(k) differs from a Roth IRA.